hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And think all right, if nobody complain.
 >
-> Six lessons often make a feel presume
+> Six lessons[^228] often make a feel presume
 >
 > To take the lead, and consequence assume,

->
+[^228]: Six lessons is the usual number fixed by these Professors for completion, in any department of dancing.

 > If he can through a figure blundering go,
 >
 > Though he has not one dancing step to show.